mike-kaufman/async-context-definition/Async-Context-Definitions.md

 A fundamental challenge for asynchronous execution tracking is that, in the Node.js model, asynchronous relationships are defined both at different layers of the runtime as well as by through implicit conventions.
-Thus, our definitions and mechanisims for tracking asynchronous execution rely on:
+Thus, our definitions and mechanisms for tracking asynchronous execution rely on:
- 1. A notion of `client` code which sees an _asynchnonous execution_ based on a series of executed JavaScript functions from different asynchronous contexts and fundamental relationships between them.
+ 1. A notion of `client` code which sees an _asynchronous execution_ based on a series of executed JavaScript functions from different asynchronous contexts and fundamental relationships between them.
  2. A notion of `runtime` code, which can be native C++, JavaScript in Node